 Research Methods in Modern Languages is assessed by two 1,500-word reviews of texts in your chosen area, as if for publication in a suitable journal (including initial draft, revisions, adapting to journal house style and copy-editing).

-Approaches to Germanic Studies is assessed by a 3,000-word essay.
-Research Colloquium is assessed by a presentation and participants are required to actively participate in the organisation of the colloquium.
+Approaches to Germanic Studies I and II are each assessed by two 3,000-word or one 6,000-word essay(s).
+Research Colloquium is assessed by a presentation and participants are required to involve themselves in the organisation of the colloquium.
 Your final dissertation will be 18,000–20,000 words for 90 credits.

 Information for international students

 Overall IELTS grade of 7.0 with a minimum of 6.5 in each component, or equivalent.

 For information about funding opportunities for postgraduate study, please visit our website.